Masonic Temple (Salina, Kansas): History

-On March 2, 1895, the previous Masonic building, which was reportedly the finest in the state, had been destroyed by fire started by sparks blown by strong wind from the burning neighboring Ober building, and then was rebuilt that October.
+On March 2, 1895, the first Masonic temple in Salina was destroyed by fire, started by sparks blown by strong wind from the burning neighboring Ober building.
 It was reportedly the biggest fire in Salina history to date, and was stopped at the temple's two-foot-thick firewall.
+It was located where the Fox–Watson Theater Building was later opened in 1931.
+In October 1895, a new, more grand temple was opened, reportedly the finest in the state.
+It was constructed at a different location, on the corner of Santa Fe and Iron avenues.
+This building hosted Salina's Masons for over 26 years.

-Construction of the second, and current, building broke ground in late 1920.
-It was planned to be enclosed by January 1, 1922 and entirely completed by 1923.
+By 1920, the Salina Masons' ambitions had outgrown the building but it remained in use during construction of a new, far larger temple.
+This was designed by Oklahoma City architect William T. Schmitt, estimated to cost between $750,000 and $1,000,000.
+Construction broke ground in late 1920.
+It was planned to be enclosed by January 1, 1922, and entirely completed by 1923.
 It was to be one of the most modern, though not the largest, Masonic temples in the country.
 It was funded and owned by the Masonic Temple Aid Association, designed by Oklahoma City architect William T. Schmitt, engineered by Noble and Cockrell of Kansas City, and built by Eberhardt Construction, at an initially estimated total cost of US$750,000 to $1,000,000.
 Schmidt's architectural design was checked by "two noted engineering companies", and other architects and builders periodically visited to give informal approval in passing.
-Construction was prepaid as it progressed, by the owner, with no insurance.
+Construction was prepaid by the owner, in progressive stages, with no insurance.

-On July 11, 1921, with $400,000 of prepaid construction completed, two thirds of the structure collapsed with minutes' notice, prompting evacuation.
-Workers jumped from the fifth floor, down each floor.
-The Salina Daily Union reported, "The top of the dome of the dining room, which was the top of the fifth floor, dropped to the next floor, and carried it with other floors to the ground, and pulling with it columns, pillars, joist, and false frame work.
+On July 11, 1921, disaster hit the construction site with only $400,000 worth yet completed.
+The steel-reinforced "skeleton concrete work" structure indicated imminent collapse with about thirty seconds of notice.
+The Salina Daily Union reported: "The posts that were supporting the concrete roof, it is said, were not strong enough [...]
+The vast columns of reinforced steel were seen to tremble [..]
+The top of the dome of the dining room, which was the top of the fifth floor, dropped to the next floor, and carried it with other floors to the ground, and pulling with it columns, pillars, joist, and false frame work.
 It makes a frightful mess."
-It sounded like an earthquake across town.
-Due to the advanced notice, the workers attempted to reinforce the collapse but failed, so three were injured and none killed.
-The site suffered $300,000 worth of damage.
+It sounded like an earthquake for several blocks.
+Three workers were injured and none killed.
+Two thirds of the structure collapsed with $300,000 of damage.
 Schmitt was telegraphed and traveled from Oklahoma City to assess the cause.

-Schmitt was replaced by Isaac L. Zerbe of the firm Wilmarth & Zerbe, and "apparently the contractor freely consulted both plans in completing the construction".
+In the aftermath, Schmitt was replaced by architect Isaac L. Zerbe of the firm Wilmarth & Zerbe, and "apparently the contractor freely consulted both plans in completing the construction".